Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

   3. The mathematical orderlies of its parts.

 * To finance the construction of the new Saint Peter's Basilica, Pope Julius II sold indulgences.

+* Martin Luther launched the Protestant Reformation in Germany in protest against the sale of indulgences.